librespeed/speedtest-android/doc.md

     * `"basic"`: Stores results for completed tests without log
     * `"full"`: Stores results and log for all tests, even if they are aborted or if they fail
     * Default: `"disabled"`
-* __`"server"`__: URL to the server where the HTML5 Speedtest telemetry is installed (the frontend server).
+* __`"server"`__: URL to the server where the LibreSpeed telemetry is installed (the frontend server).
 If it only supports HTTP or HTTPS, specify it; if it supports both, simply use // followed by the address
 * __`"path"`__: Path on your server where telemetry can be stored (typically `results/telemetry.php`)
 * __`"shareURL"`__: Path on your server where the results sharing links point to (typically `results/?id=%s` or an empty string if you don't want to enable this feature). %s will be replaced by the test ID.
 Omit this if you don't want to use results sharing